Filter Data Across Multiple Data Sources

 : Add a filter to the view

 After you have defined relationships between your data sources, go to one of your worksheets and drag a dimension to the Filters shelf.
 Then select to include or exclude data from the view.
-For more information about filtering your data, see Filter Data from Your Views.
+For more information about filtering your data, see Filter Data from Your Views(Link opens in a new window).

 Optional Step: Display a filter card in the view.
 Right-click the field on the Filters shelf and select Show filter.
 A filter card for that field appears in the view.

-For more information about filter cards (previously known as quick filters), see Display interactive filters in the view.
+For more information about filter cards (previously known as quick filters), see Display interactive filters in the view(Link opens in a new window).

 : Apply the filter to your worksheets